Eyevinn/mp4ff/README.md

 3. `mp4ff-nallister` lists NALUs and picture types for video in progressive or fragmented file
 4. `mp4ff-wvttlister` lists details of wvtt (WebVTT in ISOBMFF) samples
 5. `mp4ff-crop` shortens a progressive mp4 file to a specified duration
+6. `mp4ff-encrypt` encrypts a fragmented file using cenc or cbcs Common Encryption scheme
+7. `mp4ff-decrypt` decrypts a fragmented file encrypted using cenc or cbcs Common Encryption scheme

 You can install these tools by going to their respective directory and run `go install .` or directly from the repo with